mxro/maxrohde-web/content/posts/2012/2012-05-06-onedb-tutorial/index.md

 ---
+categories:
+- java
+date: "2012-05-06"
+primaryBlog: maxrohde.com
 title: 'onedb Tutorial: Getting Started and First Steps'
-date: '2012-05-06'
-categories:
-  - 'java'
 ---

 [onedb](http://www.ononedb.com 'onedb homepage') is the database engine at the heart of the [appjangle](http://appjangle.com) platform.
 This tutorial gives an overview of a number of capabilities of the onedb engine.